sebsto/xcodeinstall/README.md

 🔐 Two factors authentication is enabled, enter your 2FA code: 000000 ✅ Authenticated with MFA.
 ```
-When your Apple Developer Portal crednetials are stored on AWS Secrets Manager, you can just specify the AWS Region
+When your Apple Developer Portal credentials are stored on AWS Secrets Manager, you can just specify the AWS Region

 ```
 ➜  ~ xcodeinstall authenticate -s us-east-1